nupagadi/dwarf-crawler/README.md

     dwarf-crawler --help
     dwarf-crawler --version

     --skip - Skip nodes with such names.
 The content will also be skipped if the node is Class, Struct or Namespace.
     --skip-noname - Skip nodes with no name.
     --show-unknown - Show nodes with unknown types.
 Now Namespace, Class, Struct, Subprogram and Field are known.

-For example, to skip namespaces `std` and `__gnu_cxx` with all its content and also skip entries with no name:
+For example, to skip namespaces `std` and `__gnu_cxx` and struct `_IO_FILE` with all its content and also skip entries with no name:

-    dwarf-crawler path/to/application/to/explore --skip-noname --skip=std,__gnu_cxx
+    dwarf-crawler path/to/application/to/explore --skip-noname --skip=std,__gnu_cxx,_IO_FILE

 ### Third-party libraries used
 [libdwarf](https://www.prevanders.net/dwarf.html)